DDMAL/e2e-omr-documentation/tutorial/classification.md

 possible to quickly get much more training data for the smaller set of classes compared to the many possible neumes that can appear.

+## Using the (Non-Interactive) Classifier

+The Interactive Classifier is wonderful for getting started, but it would be much more convenient (and faster) to use an automated classifier that already recognizes the different classes.
+Luckily, the Interactive Classifier allows us to prepare the resources for this.
+There is a non-interactive classifier job (just called "Classifier") which takes a set of connected components to classify, much like the Interactive Classifier, but also requires a set of training data used to classify the connected components.
+It can also optionally accept a set of feature weights produced by Biollante.

+Of course a single page likely does not provide enough training data on every kind of glyph that may be encountered.
+Training data can be added as an output from the Interactive Classifier, but then used again as an input on another page allowing for more training data to be generated.
+Once enough is added, the training data output from that job can be used in the non-interactive classifier job.

 # Note on Using Biollante

 The Biollante job is an optional part of this process.